MarcelloMuy/ci-ms4-hotel-website/README.md

 [Go to the top](#table-of-contents)

 I used the developer tools to debug my code and try different styles.
-When something in my code didn’t behave as I expected, I would inspect it and try out other solutions.
+When something in my code didn't behave as I expected, I would inspect it and try out other solutions.
 Finally, when I was happy with the results, I would copy and paste the code into the project file.

 ### Responsive Tools